square/keywhiz/README.md

 `--help` for a list of all available commands.
 Use with `[COMMAND] --help` to get help on a particular command.

-For example, to run Keywhiz with an H2 database in development mode:
+For example, to run Keywhiz with a mysql database in development mode:

     SERVER_JAR="server/target/keywhiz-server-*-shaded.jar"
-    KEYWHIZ_CONFIG="server/target/classes/keywhiz-development.yaml.h2"
+    KEYWHIZ_CONFIG="server/target/classes/keywhiz-development.yaml"

-    # Initialize dev database (H2)
+    # Initialize dev database
     java -jar $SERVER_JAR migrate $KEYWHIZ_CONFIG

     # Add an administrative user